 The exchange of gifts is not widely practised in business in Hong Kong.

-Setting up in Market
+Setting up in market

 Hong Kong is one of the easiest markets in which to set up a business.
-Hong Kong Invest, the government agency established to help overseas businesses invest, provides significant resources and advice on setting up a business.
+Invest Hong Kong, the government agency established to help overseas businesses invest, provides significant resources and advice on setting up a business.
 The Australian Chamber of Commerce in Hong Kong and Macau also has information for those considering setting up a business.

 Banking and finance